 To protect your oral health, practice good oral hygiene every day.
 Here are some tips to help you keep your teeth and gums healthy:

 - Brush your teeth at least twice a day with fluoride toothpaste

 - Eat a healthy diet and limit between-meal snacks

 - Replace your toothbrush every three to four months or sooner if bristles are frayed

 - Schedule regular dental checkups and cleanings

 - Avoid tobacco use

-If you have any questions about your oral health call our dentist at 321-766-4583 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 321-766-4583.
 At Narcoossee Dental Care we believe that taking care of your oral health is an investment in your overall health.

 The mouth is often considered a window to the rest of the body because many other illnesses first present themselves as changes within the mouth.
 As a result, a comprehensive oral exam is recommended each time you visit a new practice to serve as a benchmark of your overall health.